LYNN SERAFINN is an author and genealogist specialising in the families of the Trentino, Italy, where her father was born.

 I received a Distinction in a Level-3 Accreditation in Genealogy from the Centre of Excellence, but I believe my true genealogy ‘accreditation’ comes from my having researched, analysed and translated tens of thousands of Trentino genealogical records.

-I routinely spend between 3 and 4 months a year in the province of Trento doing research for clients, as well as for my own projects.
+Before COVID, I routinely spent between 3 and 4 months a year in the province of Trento doing research for clients, as well as for my own projects (I am hoping this will resume soon!).
 I consider Trento to be my second (and certainly my ‘spiritual’) home.
 I invite you to contact me if you are looking for help with your research.

 In addition to my work for clients, my personal research project is to transcribe all the parish records (and some additional parchments) for Santa Croce del Bleggio, from the 1400s to the current era, as well as to connect as many living people as I can who were either born in Bleggio or whose ancestors came from there.
 It is my hope that this tree, which already contains tens of thousands of people, will serve as a visual and spiritual reminder of how we are all fundamentally connected.